fredg1/TourGuide_beta/README.md

 Don't delete your original copy of TourGuide!
 Especially the file `relay_TourGuide.js`: I'm assuming you already have it since you most likely also have TourGuide, so I didn't duplicate it.

 Be sure to clean your svn and relay folders when you're done testing/using a copy; they won't go by themselves...

+Also, sadly, this obviously won't include any change you made to your own copy of Guide/TourGuide...